dalnix/whoops-to-gitlab/README.md

 Whoops to gitlab
 ======

 This package gives your users the option to create an issue on gitlab upon "Whoops" error when APP_DEBUG is set to false.
+For laravel 5.4 and 5.5.

 ## Installation
 ```